chainflip-io/chainflip-eth-contracts/docs/Vault.md

 - `amount`:        Amount of tokens to swap.

+- `cfParameters`:  Additional paramters to be passed to the Chainflip protocol.

-## `xCallNative(uint32 dstChain, bytes dstAddress, uint16 dstToken, bytes message, uint256 gasAmount, bytes refundAddress)` (external)
+## `xCallNative(uint32 dstChain, bytes dstAddress, uint32 dstToken, bytes message, uint256 gasAmount, bytes cfParameters)` (external)

  Performs a cross-chain call to the destination address on the destination chain.
 Native tokens must be paid
          to this contract.
 The swap intent determines if the provided tokens should be swapped to a different token